takethebait/takethebait/README.md

 I also make music on the side.

 ## Current tech 💻:
-- C# / .NET / WPF / Avalonia (soon)
+- .NET / WPF / Avalonia
-- React / Typescript / Electron
 - Go
 - Docker

 ## Currently learning 👨‍🎓:
 - WebGPU
-- The ungodly world of Javascript build systems...
+- Vulkan

 ## Feel free to hit me up 🌎:
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/leon-baitinger-b7a2b9112/)